loonathedorm/Twitter-Tracery-Bot/README.md

-# Twitter Quotes Bot
+# Twitter Bot

-*  A Python bot that automatically tweets quotes/lyrics at regular intervals using the Twitter API.
+* ### A Python bot that automatically tweets quotes/lyrics at regular intervals using the Twitter API.
-*  Can be deployed for free on [Replit](https://replit.com) or on your local machine or server.
+* ### Can be deployed for free on [Replit](https://replit.com) or on your local machine or server.
-*  This is an alternative for those previously using CheapBotsDoneQuick to run their bot.
+* ### This is an alternative for those previously using CheapBotsDoneQuick to run their bot.
-*  This is a super simple version that is meant only for pure text tweets such as *posting quotes/lyrics hourly*.
+* ### This is a super simple version that is meant only for pure text tweets such as *posting quotes/lyrics hourly*.
 There is no support for *images/videos*.
 If you do need support for Images/Videos, please check out the repo mentioned in the *Credits* section down below.

 ## Setup: